adnjoo/food-frame/README.md

+Here's your updated README with clearer instructions for switching between development builds and Expo Go:

+---

 # Food-Frame 🍽️

 Food-Frame is an AI-powered calorie tracker built with [Expo Router](https://expo.github.io/router/).

 ## 📸 Screenshot